d-kleine/Advent_of_HayStack/README.md

 [Notebook](./1_Advent_of_Haystack_Enhancing_Pipeline.ipynb)

 ### **Project 2: Creating a RAG Pipeline and Filter Information**
-This challenge involved analyzing data within a fictional context to uncover hidden information and identify the culprit behind a theft.
-The task emphasized using Haystack's retrieval capabilities to extract meaningful insights from provided datasets.
+This challenge focuses on utilizing the integration Weaviate, a vector database optimized for semantic search, to solve a fictional mystery.
+Goal is to design and implement a pipeline using Haystack and Weaviate that enables efficient retrieval of relevant information from a dataset answering the key question of the mystery.

 [Notebook](./2_Challenge_Haystack_Advent_Weaviate_Day.ipynb)